Taycan (J1)

 What should I check before buying a used Porsche Taycan?

 Before buying a used Porsche Taycan, verify all open recalls are completed via the NHTSA VIN lookup tool.
-Pay particular attention to general mechanical issues, which are the most commonly reported problem areas.
+Pay particular attention to Electrical System, Engine, Transmission, which are the most commonly reported problem areas.
 Request maintenance records, have an independent mechanic inspect the vehicle, and run a vehicle history report to check for prior accidents or title issues.